cirosantilli/linux-cheat/network/README.md

 First you must make a wired connection to the router.

 You must enter the IP address of your router.
 This is fixed and supplied by the router manufacturer.
+A common address is the first address of the range: `192.168.0.1` for class C.

 You must then enter a username and a password.
 A default will be supplied by the manufacturer, such as `admin` `admin`, or `admin` `password`.
 This can be changed once you logged in.